aras62/SWIRLs-java/README.md

-# SWIRLs_java
+# Distributed Path Planning via SWIRLs
-A java implementation of the SWIRLs algorithm.
+This repository contains a java implementation of the SWIRLs algorithm.